IgnacioSepulveda1937/IgnacioSepulveda1937/README.md

 Where am I working ?

-I am working in a Pension Fund as a Data Sciencist, analyts role,  for Asset Allocation team.
+I am working in a Pension Fund as a Data Scientist, analyts role,  for Asset Allocation team.

 What programming language I use?